0Rafas/Data-encoder/README.md

   ● Overview

-RafasCrypt is a simple Python encryption tool that demonstrates custom character-based data encryption.
+DataEncoder is a simple Python encryption tool that demonstrates custom character-based data encryption.
 It uses a user-provided key along with an internal fixed key to securely transform any text data.

 ✨ Features